ZinoBr/SDL/README.md

 # Stacked Domain Learning (SDL)
-Repository for R syntax in the scope of the Stacked Domain Learning (SDL) framework
+Repository for R syntax and supplementary material in the scope of Stacked Domain Learning (SDL).